 - Price per Share Before Split = $6,000,000 / 3,000

 - Price per Share Before Split = $2,000

-Outstanding Number of Shares After the Stock Split is calculated using the formula given below.
+The outstanding Number of Shares After the Stock Split is calculated using the formula below.

 - No. of Outstanding Shares After Split = 10/3 * 3,000